switchtrue/watson-python/README.md

 ## FAQ
 - **Why Python?**
   I really wanted to use watson at work and due to various restirctions Ruby and Perl wern't ideal.
 I already used Python so it seemed like a good idea to port it.

+## Performance
+watson-python is being profiled and tuned using [PyVmMonitor](http://www.pyvmmonitor.com/).